rotexsoft/file-renderer/README.md

 ## Introduction

-This is a simple, elegant and flexible tool that can be used to render php files.
-It is designed to be un-obtrusive; your view files can easily be used with a different rendering or templating library.
+This is a simple, elegant and flexible tool that can be used to render php files (also referred to as `Views` within this documentation) that emit valid html output to a web-browser.
+It is designed to be unobtrusive; your view files can easily be used with a different rendering or templating library.
 You do not need to learn any new syntax (or markup / templating language) in order to compose your view; simply write your views in plain old php.
 This package also provides escaping functionality for data passed to the view file(s).

 This package can easily be used by framework developers to implement the View layer of an MVC (Model-View-Controller) framework.
+It can also be easily incorporated into existing frameworks.

 Users of this package are still responsible for making sure that they validate or sanitize data coming into their application(s) via user input
 (eg. via html forms) with tools like  [Respect\Validation](https://github.com/Respect/Validation), [Valitron](https://github.com/vlucas/valitron), [Upload](https://github.com/brandonsavage/Upload), [Volan](https://github.com/serkin/Volan), [Sirius Validation](https://github.com/siriusphp/validation),
 [Filterus](https://github.com/ircmaxell/filterus), etc.

+## Acknowledgement

+The escaping functionality in this package is implemented using the [zend-escaper](https://github.com/zendframework/zend-escaper) package.

+## Contribution

+Since the goal of this package is to be lean and flexible, pull requests for significant new features will not be accepted.
+Users are encouraged to extend the package with new feature(s) in their own projects.
+However, bug fix and documentation enhancement related pull requests are greatly welcomed.

+## Requirements

+* PHP 5.3.23+

 ## Installation
 `composer require rotexsoft/file-renderer`